-Effective February 6, 2015, the Company elected Mr. John Giuliani to serve on its Board of Directors.
-Mr. Giuliani most recently served as President, Chief Executive Officer and Director of Conversant, a personalized digital marketing platform, which was sold to AllianceData in December 2014.
+Effective February 6, 2015, the Company elected Mr. John A. Giuliani to serve on its Board of Directors.
+Mr. Giuliani serves as President, Chief Executive Officer and Director of Conversant, a personalized digital marketing platform, which was sold to AllianceData in December 2014.
 Mr. Giuliani joined Conversant after the acquisition of Dotomi, a dynamic display ad optimization company, where he had served as Chief Executive Officer.
 During the year ended December 31, 2014, the Company purchased online advertising solutions from Dotomi and Conversant.
-The Company incurred \$0.7 million and
+The Company incurred \$0.7 million and \$2.0 million of expense related to services provided by Dotomi and Conversant, respectively, during the year ended December 31, 2014.
+The Company did not incur any expenses related to services provided by Dotomi during the years ended December 31, 2016 and December 31, 2015.
+The Company incurred \$0.7 million and \$0.9 million of expense related to services provided by Conversant during the years ended December 31, 2016 and December 31, 2015.